Prospective Student FAQ

 What funding is available for master's degree candidates?

-- HSPH tuition scholarship opportunities and Department of Epidemiology tuition reward opportunities
+Harvard Chan School tuition scholarship opportunities and Department of Epidemiology tuition reward opportunities which all masters students are considered for.

 What types of research opportunities are available?

-- Many research opportunities can be found at HSPH, affiliated hospitals and research institutes.
+Many research opportunities can be found at the Harvard Chan School, affiliated hospitals and research institutes.
 It is wise to discuss these research opportunities with your academic advisor.

-Are dual degree programs available through this deparment?
+Are dual degree programs available through this department?

-- Yes, there is an MD/SD program available (Doctor of Medicine & Doctor of Science dual degree)
+Yes, there is an MD/PhD program available (Doctor of Medicine & Doctor of Philosophy in Population Health Sciences dual degree); Applicants should apply through Harvard Medical School (HMS)

-How long does it take to graduate from a degree program (assuming the student is engaged in full-time enrollment)?
+How long does it take to graduate from a degree program (assuming full-time enrollment)?

 - Academic Year 42.5 credit master’s program = 1 Academic Year, approximately 9 months